• About Connective

 For example, a company that supplies graduation robes may include a homepage heading that reads, “What are you shopping for?” followed by two button links, one for “Teacher robes” and one for “Student robes.”
 This question-answer call to action brings each shopper to what they’re looking for without opening the website menu.

-10) Unique Selling Proposition CTA
+10) Unique selling proposition CTA

 Unique Selling Proposition CTA